dmbarbour/wikilon/docs/Brainstorm.md

         [B][A]a == B[A]         (apply')
         [B][A]e == [A][B]       (exchange)

 This would result in greater separation of responsibilities.
-It simplifies the inline function.

-OTOH, the current 'apply' has a nice symmetry with bind:
+It simplifies the inline function to just `[] a d`.
+But the benefits ultimately seem limited.
+OTOH, the current 'apply' has a nice symmetry with bind, regarding the second argument:

         [B][A]a == A[B]         apply to all but second element
         [B][A]b == [[B]A]       apply to just the second element